 Fall start: July 15th application due date

-To be regularly admitted to the graduate school, applicants must submit to the Office of Graduate Admissions:
+To be regularly admitted to the Graduate School, applicants must submit the following:

 - Graduate Application

 - Pay the $35 Texas Education Accountability System for Educator Preparation Programs Fee (paid to the TEA as required by TAC 229.9.7) if seeking Texas Reading Specialist certification

 - Official transcript from all colleges attended, both undergraduate and graduate, with a minimum of a 2.8 GPA reflected.
 If GPA is less the 2.8 overall or in the last 60 SCH, official GRE scores must be submitted.
 Minimum scores required are listed in the table below.

 - A teacher service record with at least one year of successful teaching experience